-We’ll even AutoFile your sales tax returns for you in 26 states (and counting!)
+We’ll even AutoFile your sales tax returns for you in every U.S. state.
 This means we take care of all the legwork so you can get back to running your online store.
 Our AutoFile feature includes remitting the funds you owe to the state.
 And, because we’ve automated this system, you’ll always pay on time or early, which entitles you to a sales tax discount from many states.

 How to Connect Your Bigcommerce Store and TaxJar